algorithmic-sabotage/asrg/content/docs/research/manifesto-on-algorithmic_sabotage/index.md

 _“To create?
 No, to destroy, destroy and destroy again, whatever the strength left in these muscles allows.
 Because destruction is the power that is left.
 The only thing worth a penny.
 Everything else will pass and be gone.
 Only their destruction will last.
 It’s a paradox with few equivalents.
 The young and capable of building new worlds, those who for years, on a daily basis, laid the foundations of faith for a better humanity, must now make hasty action, sabotage, destruction, the supreme achievements of life.” — Anonymous Partisan_

-The _Manifesto on “Algorithmic Sabotage”_ is comprised of ten statements, numbered from 0 to 9, which delineate the underlying principles, strategic approaches and aesthetic manifestations of the critical notion of _“Algorithmic Sabotage”_ within the framework of digital culture and information technology.
-The text’s purpose is not only a theoretical dissemination of militant algorithmic agency, resistance and refusal, but the diffusion of radical theory/criticism that stems from the energy of insurrectionary desire.
-The _Manifesto on “Algorithmic Sabotage”_ represents the relentless march of a political theory that constantly and ambidirectionally turns discourse into praxis in order to declare its presence in the liberation struggle.
+The _Manifesto on “Algorithmic Sabotage”_ comprises ten propositions, numbered from 0 to 9, that delineate the underlying principles, strategic approaches, and aesthetic manifestations of the critical concept of _“algorithmic sabotage”_ within the broader context of digital culture and information technology.
+The document seeks not only to promote a robust theoretical framework for militant algorithmic agency, resistance, and refusal but also to propagate radical theory and criticism emanating from the energy of insurrectionary desire.
+The _Manifesto on “Algorithmic Sabotage”_ represents the relentless march of a political theory that continually and ambidirectionally turns discourse into praxis, asserting its presence within the context of contemporary liberation struggles.

 ***

-The Manifesto on “Algorithmic Sabotage” has been written by the [Algorithmic Sabotage Research Group (ASRG)](https://tldr.nettime.org/@asrg), please consider it under the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* It should be noted that the “Manifesto” is designed to be developed and will be updated on this page on a regular basis.
-The following translations will be updated accordingly.</span>
+The _Manifesto on “Algorithmic Sabotage”_ has been authored by the Algorithmic Sabotage Research Group (ASRG) and is distributed under the provisions of the [GNU Free Documentation License v1.3](https://www.gnu.org/licenses/fdl-1.3.en.html). <span style="color:grey">* It is important to note that the _“Manifesto”_ is conceived as a dynamic and evolving document, which will be periodically revised and updated on this platform.
+In tandem with these revisions, the available translations will also be updated to reflect the most current version of the text.</span>

 {{< tabs "mas-v2024.5.1" >}}
 {{< tab "EN" >}}